 You can avoid this issue by choosing a convection oven from a brand with a trusted reputation for quality construction—and a robust guarantee or warranty program for faulty parts and wear & tear.

-The Competitive Landscape of Ovens
+The Landscape of Convection Ovens

 The debate between convection vs conventional ovens used to be very heated.
 In modern days, however, convection fans made their way into almost all ranges, stoves, and wall ovens with the exception of sub $999 price point.
-Therefore, the biggest competition among manufacturers is how to come up with the most effective convection chamber inside their ovens.
+Therefore, the biggest competition among manufacturers is how to come up with the most effective convection chamber inside their various types ovens.

 As an example Wolf prides itself with their new "Advanced Dual VertiCross Convection" which not only provides even cooking for multiple dishes on different racks, but also allows for fast preheat times.